fd0/build-go/README.md

 of the repository, or from an extracted release tar file.
 This enables end-users to compile the program without having to setup a `GOPATH`.

+For it to function correctly, all dependencies need to be vendored, e.g. with `dep`.
+Then, your build does not depend on any third-party resources on the Internet.

 The program has a build tag that is not set normally (`ignore_build_go`) so it is not considered when compiling the other Go code in a repository.